chevah/geck/content/review.rst

 For person requesting a review
 ==============================

 * Once a task/ticket is done, it should be submitted for review.

 * **All** changes should be reviewed prior to be merged or released.

-* Before requesting a review you should run a full test on your local computer and on all supported platforms.
+* Before requesting a review you should run a full quick test on your local computer and on all supported platforms.
-  Just run ``paver test_remote all`` and Buildbot and GitHub will work together to display the results.
+  Just run ``paver test_quick`` and ``paver test_review`` and Buildbot and GitHub will work together to display the results.

 * Before passing the review to others, take another careful look at your work and perform a first review yourself.